HortWeek, the coolest name in the industry, releases the last 2 parts of their peat-free garden podcast extravaganza

 Hortweek’s Episode 3: the cost of trial and error shows how polarising the peat ban is.

-It makes things sounds bad for a total peat ban, especially for the horticulture industry, starting off with an emphatic statement from a small nursery owner in Huddersfield.
+It makes things sounds bad for a total ban, especially for the horticulture industry, starting off with an emphatic statement from a small nursery owner in Huddersfield.

 “You wouldn’t expect a builder to build a house, but don’t use sand, use dog 💩.
 There’s nobody sticking up for our industry.”